Erica Christoffer is a multimedia journalist and contributing editor with REALTOR® Magazine. Connect with her via email: email@example.com.

 Cox says every broker and REALTOR® association should keep a printed or cloud-based list of emergency contacts.
 In addition to including everyone within your company, keep information on the local home builders association, Habitat for Humanity, Salvation Army, city housing authority, major places of worship, the Federal Emergency Management Agency, and the Department of Housing and Urban Development.

-Joplin benefitted from the generosity of the REALTOR® community, with donations pouring in through the Missouri REALTORS® Relief Foundation and other associations around the country.
+Joplin benefited from the generosity of the REALTOR® community, with donations pouring in through the Missouri REALTORS® Relief Foundation and other associations around the country.
 More than $91,000 was donated, of which $73,000 went directly to the 43 members who lost their homes, Cox says.

 The remaining $18,000 was put into a separate fund to be used over time for members’ needs.
 There’s still about $8,000 available that members can access with an application through the Community Foundation of Southwest Missouri.